 “Petro-geochemical and isotopic constraints on the magmato-hydrothermal history during mantle exhumation at mid-ocean ridges (MARK area, 23°N, ODP Leg 153)“ watch here

 Clifford Patten works at the University of Innsbruck.
 His research focuses on Ultramafic-hosted volcanogenic massive sulfide deposits.
 He is interested in the mobilisation of metals during the formation and evolution of the oceanic crust.
 Therefore, he combines field observations with geochemical analyses.

 “Ultramafic-hosted volcanogenic massive sulfide deposits: an overlooked sub-class of VMS deposit forming in complex tectonic environments“ watch here

 Matt Tarling is a field-based structural geologist and currently a post-doc at McGill University.
 Using a field to nanoscale approach, he studies serpentinites from the perspective of understanding deformation in large faults and shear zones.
 In this talk, he will discuss leveraging the combined mineralogical and structural complexity of deformed serpentinites to better understand steady-state deformation processes in serpentinite faults.

-“Serpentinite rheological behaviour captured in micro-structural and -mineralogical complexity“ register here
+“Serpentinite rheological behaviour captured in micro-structural and -mineralogical complexity“ watch here

 John M. Aiken